-- be generally commensurate with what a low income earner in Australia would be able to afford - be sustainable and appropriate for potential long term occupancy - be a reasonable cost as determined by market rent - range in size appropriate for varying SRSS recipient composition (it is generally expected that children, including UAMs, will share bedrooms and single adults will share properties) - be safe, secure and in good repair - be located as near as possible to schools, public transport, shops, any other culturally appropriate networks and DHSP GP providers - not be more than one change of public transport to necessary services and amenities - not have a swimming pool, spa, sauna or other body of water.
+- be generally commensurate with what a low income earner in Australia would be able to afford - be sustainable and appropriate for potential long term occupancy - be a reasonable cost as determined by market rent - range in size appropriate for varying SRSS recipient composition (it is generally expected that children, including UAMs, will share bedrooms and single adults will share properties) - be safe, secure and in good repair - be on the ground floor and not have a balcony - be located as near as possible to schools, public transport, shops, any other culturally appropriate networks and DHSP GP providers - not be more than one change of public transport to necessary services and amenities - not have a swimming pool, spa, sauna or other body of water.

-The Department would suggest a 'common sense' approach be taken when determining if a property is in 'good repair'.
-It would be expected that there is no visible damage to the property for example, holes in walls, tiles falling off, excessive mould or broken windows.
+The Department would suggest a 'common sense' approach be taken when determining if a property is in on 'good repair'.
+It would be expected that there is no visible damage to the property for example, holes in walks tiles falling off, excessive mould or broken windows.
 The property should be functional and not defective.
+Affa